GA-SEB-8/General-Resources/Plagiarism.md

 For our purposes within SEB, we say that plagiarism consists of two pieces:

-1. Using someone else's work, and
+1. Using someone/something else's work.
+   AND
 2. Lying about this use.

 In order to be considered plagiarism, something will usually need to meet both 1. and 2.
 This won't *always* be the case; we'll cover this later.